 The specification was signed off and we began the build.
-Then after delivering the project we started to realise that there was a gap between our customer’s expectation of how things were to work and what we had actually delivered.
+Then after delivering the project, we started to realise that there was a gap between our customer’s expectation of how things were to work and what we had actually delivered.
+Surely there was a way of improving this?

 It was a learning experience for us.
 We realised that we had communicated something in such a way as to guarantee that our customer wasn’t receptive to it.
 What we should have done is understood that they preferred face-to-face meetings and adjusted our content so it could be presented to them in a meeting and signed off the project a chunk at a time.